 The useful lives of property and equipment and investment properties are estimated based on the period over which these assets are expected to be available for use.
 The estimated useful lives of property and equipment and investment properties are reviewed periodically and are updated if expectations differ from previous estimates due to asset utilization, internal technical evaluation, environmental and anticipated use of the assets tempered by related industry benchmark information.
 It is possible that future results of operations could be materially affected by changes in these estimates brought about by changes in factors mentioned.
-There is no change in the estimated useful lives of property and equipment and investment properties as of December 31, 2016 and 2015.
+There is no change in the estimated useful lives of property and equipment and investment properties as of December 31, 2017 and 2016.
 The estimated useful lives of property and equipment and investment properties are discussed in Note 2 to the consolidated financial statements.
-The aggregate carrying values of property and equipment and investment properties amounted to \$\text{P65.4}\$ million and \$\text{P859.0}\$ million as of December 31, 2016 and 2015, respectively (see Notes 6 and 7).
+The aggregate carrying values of property and equipment and investment properties as of December 31, 2016 (nil as of December 31, 2017) (see Notes 6 and 7).